lovelyterry/Infrared-Serial/README.md

 <div align=center><img src="./assets/karman.png"></div>

 ### Calibration
 The temperature measured by thermal imaging is for reference only.
 It will be affected by various factors in actual use.
 The module supports manual adjustment of intercept and slope .
-If the user has the conditions to measure the real temperature curve of the object to be measured and the thermal imaging module in the corresponding situation In the temperature curve, the temperature curve of the two can be fitted to a straight line by the least square method, and then the slope and intercept can be set so that the temperature measurement straight line of the thermal imaging module is basically consistent with the real temperature straight line, and the calibration can be completed.
+If the user has the conditions to measure the real temperature curve of the object to be measured and the thermal imaging module in the corresponding situation In the temperature curve, the temperature curve of the two can be fitted to a straight line by the least square method, and then the slope and intercept can be set so that the temperature measurement straight line of the thermal imaging module is basically consistent with the real temperature straight line, and the calibration can be completed.(For example, if the measured temperature is 1 degree lower than the actual temperature, the intercept is set to +1, and if it is 1 degree higher, it is set to -1.
+The slope generally does not need to be set.)

 In addition, individual pixels may have some temperature drift.
 This deviation can be calibrated by shielding the sensor with an object with a consistent temperature and clicking the “Calibration” button.
 <div align=center><img src="./assets/calibration.png"></div>